 Users may expect reasonable access to electronic communication services; however, this cannot be guaranteed to be available at all times and in all circumstances.

 In certain circumstances an individual's electronic communication services account may have to be accessed for routine management or maintenance purposes.

-The College will backup e-mail messages solely for the purpose of disaster recovery.
+The college will backup e-mail messages solely for the purpose of disaster recovery.
 Deleted e-mails are retained in users' inboxes for fourteen days.
-Central Piedmont Community College intends to follow the recommendation set with NC Executive Order 12 (duration of e-mail retention).
+Central Piedmont Community College intends to follow the recommendation set with NC (duration of e-mail retention).
 E-mails are retained in archive for five years.

 Electronic communication service users must accurately identify themselves in their electronic correspondence.

 Upon dismissal or resignation, faculty and staff will make all e-mail files related to college business available to the appropriate college administrator who will authorize termination of the account.
 Dismissal for cause or expulsion will result in immediate termination of e-mail accounts.

 Central Piedmont Community College recognizes that electronic communication facilitates both college business and academic pursuits.
 Examples of acceptable use of electronic communication services include:

 a.
 Official college business

 c.
 Occasional non-commercial personal use

 IV.
 Unacceptable Uses